Episcopal Diocese of West Texas

 The Episcopal Diocese of West Texas is the diocese of the Episcopal Church in the United States of America whose territory comprises the southernmost part of the state of Texas.

 Territory

-The see city is San Antonio, and the diocese includes the cities of Corpus Christi, and Brownsville.
-(The westernmost part of Texas, including El Paso, is actually part of the Episcopal Diocese of the Rio Grande, which also covers New Mexico.)
+The see city is San Antonio, and the diocese includes the cities of Corpus Christi and Brownsville.
+(The westernmost part of Texas, including El Paso, falls under the Episcopal Diocese of the Rio Grande, which also covers all of New Mexico.)

 History

 The Diocese of West Texas was formed on October 26, 1874 when the General Convention of the Episcopal Church voted in favor of the division of the Episcopal Diocese of Texas which led to the formation of the Missionary District of Northern Texas and the Missionary District of Western Texas.
 The Missionary District of Western Texas was formally established on May 6, 1875.
 On May 10, 1904, the missionary district was elevated to the status of a diocese, which led to the establishment of the Diocese of West Texas.